Can’t find the answers you’re looking for?

 Yes, but it only needs to be done in one application, following the dose rates on the drum.
 You don’t have to do it as a constant daily dose.
 The feed is only the carrier.

 The simple answer is yes, everything that the urea supplement can do, Beachport can do but it can also be used in conjunction with a dry urea based product.
 However, what it will do is drop the consumption of the dry supplement.
-Urea in licks is broken down in the rumen and turned into amino acids by bugs in the rumen.
+Urea in licks is broken down in the rumen and turned into amino acids by microbes in the rumen.

 Trace Element Questions